πŸŽ„ Get 20% off from our JavaScript course for the holidays! πŸŽ„

 Use the logical OR operator to provide fallback values Execute code

 Here we say that the fileName should match the uploaded file's name.
-In case it is not provided (just like in the example above), then use a hard-coded string as the filename: "unnamed".
+In case it's not provided (just like in the example above), then use a hard-coded string as the filename: "unnamed".
 We can chain this with multiple logical ORs, which will go from left to right until it finds a truthy value:

 Copied to clipboard!
 Playground